-6. Post-test procedure

-6.1.
-Checking the analysers for measuring gaseous emissions

-The zero and span of the analysers of gaseous components shall be checked by using calibration gases identical to the ones applied under paragraph 4.5. to evaluate the analyser's zero and response drift compared to the pre-test calibration.
-It is permissible to zero the analyser prior to verifying the span drift, if the zero drift was determined to be within the permissible range.
+- 6. Post-test procedure - 6.1.
+Checking the analysers for measuring gaseous emissions drift, if the zero drift was determined to be within the permissible range.
 The post-test drift check shall be completed as soon as possible after the test and before the PEMS, or individual analysers or sensors, are turned off or have switched into a non-operating mode.
 The difference between the pre-test and post-test results shall comply with the requirements specified in Table A4/2.